mvaldezc/vision_tools/README.md

 ## 3. Installation
 #### Installation Guide

-Once the requirements have been met and the [catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) have been built, the next step is to clone and build this repository using the following commands:
+Once the requirements have been met and the [catkin workspace](http://wiki.ros.org/ROS/Tutorials/InstallingandConfiguringROSEnvironment) have been set up, the next step is to clone and build this repository typing the following commands in a new terminal:
 ```
 cd catkin_ws/src
 git clone https://github.com/marcovc41/vision-detect-and-track.git